MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-centos.md

 ## Installation via Package Repository (preferred)

-PowerShell for CentOS/RHEL is published to official Microsoft repositories for easy installation and updates.
+PowerShell for CentOS is published to official Microsoft repositories for easy installation and updates.
 The URL to the package depends on the version of CentOS you are using

 - CentOS 8 - `https://packages.microsoft.com/config/rhel/8/prod.repo`